 Although the NHI drug price and dispensing fee revisions led to a decline in the price per prescription, the company saw an increase in prescription demand due to the contribution of newly opened and acquired stores.
 The dispensing fee on a perstore basis increased by JPY1.2bn YoY to JPY69.5bn (+1.7% YoY).
 The company opened six new community pharmacies during the cumulative Q3 period, including five inside medical malls.
-As of December 31, 2022, the company had a total of 429 community pharmacies, one care plan center, and nine cosmetics/drug stores.
+As of December 31, 2022, the company had a total of 429 community pharmacies, one in-home care plan support center, and nine cosmetics/drug stores.